check-spelling-sandbox/onnx/community/sc-election-guidelines.md

 ### Voting platform
 We will use Condorcet Internet Voting Service ([civs.cs.cornell.edu](https://civs.cs.cornell.edu/)) to collect votes from Contributors.

-After votes are casted, the results of individual votes will be uploaded to ONNX Github election directory to ensure transparency.
+After votes are casted, the results of individual votes will be uploaded to ONNX GitHub election directory to ensure transparency.

 ## Election officers and Steering Committee emeritus members